librariesio/documentation/labelling.md

 * `API` are issues regarding our own API.
 * `content` these isssues require a little word-smithing of new or existing copy.
 This might be grammar, phrasing, voicing or similar types of issue.
-* 'design' is for pure design.
+* `design` is for pure design.
 This might involde the creation of assets like logos, fonts, illustrations or it may be in support of frontend or UX issues.
 * `dependency parsing` in order to understand the relationships between libraries, their constituent components, and the projects they're included within, we have to parse dependency manifests.
 Sometimes these manifests require compilation, typically in the language or framework itself.
 * `documentation` If an issue requires changes or clarification to our documentation (READMEs, wiki, code comments, etc.) then it will be marked with this label.
 These issues normally do not pertain to code changes and are ideal for those who don't necessarily want to get their hands dirty with code.
 * `frontend` This relates to visual elements of the site that could be improved or are broken.
 This may be as simple as a change to a CSS colour or font size but may stretch all the way to things that do not render as expected on mobile devices.
 These are usually good issues for people with front-end development experience to tackle.
-* 'registry' Libraries.io gets it's data by scraping registries like package managers.
+* `registry` Libraries.io gets it's data by scraping registries like package managers.
 Support for new registries or issues with current registries will be tagged with this label.
 * `research` in order to progress an issue or idea we may need more information about our own site, our users or more context regarding a problem for other sources.
 Any issue that needs a reasonable amount of information gathering will be tagged research.
 * `security` If you spot an issue related to security issues (e.g. invalid SSL certs, potential CSRF issues), mark it with this label.
-Don't forget to be a good OSS citizen and always report zero-day issues through a private channel to minimise impact to your fellow users!
+Always report zero-day issues through to zeroday@libraries.io to minimise impact to your fellow users!
 * `sysops` is an issue about the automation and safe running of the environment on which the project runs.
 * `UX` These issues relate to how the site works, or more holistically, how the site *feels* to the end user, and will normally be related to the front-end of the website.
 These issues might typically relate to confusion stemming from navigation, form elements, input validation, or breaks in user flows.